 - The Platform may use Platform Data for cross-device mapping in order to serve or measure advertising on related devices on behalf of our clients.

 - Typically, companies using technology like the AppNexus Platform own the data that they provide to and get from the Platform.
 While the AppNexus Platform is designed to use only certain types of data, and Platform clients are prohibited from bringing data onto the Platform that directly identifies an individual, when clients remove their data from the Platform, their use of that data is governed by their own privacy policies and applicable laws, rules, or regulations.

-AppNexus may provide Platform Data to partners and service providers in order to provide, operate, manage, maintain, and enhance AppNexus's services.
+The AppNexus Platform allows clients to provide and share Platform Data with each other.
+Clients also have access to their Platform Data that they collect, acquire, or use on the Platform, and may remove it from the Platform for their own use.
+AppNexus may provide Platform Data to service providers in order to provide, operate, manage, maintain, and enhance AppNexus' services.
 AppNexus may provide, or enable others to collect, information for purposes of protecting the safety and security of the online ecosystem, including to detect and prevent malicious activity or fake traffic.
 AppNexus may also disclose such information in the event we reasonably suspect malicious activity or fake traffic, or believe that we are legally required to do so.
 AppNexus may also share aggregated data derived from the Platform, including, for example, statistics about Platform activity.
-Clients have access to their Platform Data that they collect, acquire, or use on the Platform, and may remove it from the Platform for their own use.
 Finally, we may transfer Platform Data to a successor entity in connection with a corporate merger, consolidation, sale of assets, bankruptcy, or other corporate change.

 - AppNexus uses generally accepted industry security standards to protect data on the Platform.